Education in India: Policy

 Education policy is prepared by the Central Government and State Governments at national and state levels respectively.
-The National Policy on Education (NPE), 1986, has provided for environment awareness, science and technology education, and introduction of traditional elements such as Yoga into the Indian secondary school system.
+The National Policy on Education (NPE), 1986, provided for environment awareness, science and technology education, and introduction of traditional elements such as Yoga into the Indian secondary school system.
 A significant feature of India's secondary school system is the emphasis on inclusion of the disadvantaged sections of the society.
 Professionals from established institutes are often called to support in vocational training.
 Another feature of India's secondary school system is its emphasis on profession based vocational training to help students attain skills for finding a vocation of his/her choosing.
 A significant new feature has been the extension of SSA to secondary education in the form of the Rashtriya Madhyamik Shiksha Abhiyan.
 Rashtriya Madhyamik Shiksha Abhiyan (RMSA) which is the most recent initiative of Government of India to achieve the goal of universalisation of secondary education (USE).
 It is aimed at expanding and improving the standards of secondary education up to class X.